TEN things YOU can do!

 Follow @GodLovesUganda on Twitter.
 Like us on Facebook.
 Join our mailing list and receive our newsletter.

 The St. Paul’s Foundation is a San Diego-based nonprofit focused on LGBT global equality.
 Among others, they support St Paul’s Reconciliation and Equality Centre in Kampala, and it’s founder (and one of the main subjects in God Loves Uganda): Ugandan Bishop/gay-rights activist Christopher Senyonjo.

 The foundation focuses on LGBT rights, HIV programs and women’s development programs, and on the intersection of human rights, health, education and faith, by providing resources for emerging grass roots organizations and leaders in the Global South.

 9 Share our story

 It’s important that as many people as possible become aware of the film and the important issues it highlights.
 A great way of doing so is by posting our trailer on your Facebook page or blog.
 Here’s the YouTube link to our trailer: http://youtu.be/UnH5AWqBcLg

-The DVD of God Loves Uganda will be released May 19th, 2014.
+The DVD of God Loves Uganda is out now.

 10 Stay informed